Professor, Department of Systems Biology

-Raul Rabadan is an Associate Professor in the Department of Systems Biology and Biomedical Informatics.
+Raul Rabadan is a Professor in the Department of Systems Biology, with a joint appointment in Biomedical Informatics.
 He is the director of the Center for Topology of Cancer Evolution and Heterogeneity.
 From 2001 to 2003, Dr. Rabadan was a fellow at the Theoretical Physics Division at CERN, the European Organization for Nuclear Research, in Geneva, Switzerland.
 In 2003 he joined the Physics Group of the School of Natural Sciences at the Institute for Advanced Study.
 Previously, Dr. Rabadan was the Martin A. and Helen Chooljian Member at The Simons Center for Systems Biology at the Institute for Advanced Study in Princeton, New Jersey.
 He has been named one of Popular Science's Brilliant 10 (2010), a Stewart Trust Fellow (2013), and he received the Harold and Golden Lamport Award at Columbia University (2014).
 Dr. Rabadan’s current interest focuses on uncovering patterns of evolution in biological systems—in particular, RNA viruses and cancer.